jaanga/jaanga.github.io/cookbook-threejs/examples/google-api/google-maps-api-elevations-for-tiles/readme.md

 ## To Do

-* Input lat/lon via location hash
-* Change lat/lon update location
+* Save files to single digit accuracy

 * Drag map updates location
 * Update 3D Display while drawing
 * Able to do 1000x1000 maps reliably and quickly
-* Add ability to send directly to View Elevations 3D Display script
+* Add ability to send directly to View Elevations 3D Display script in new tab
 * Save partial file and restart - much faster